Joint initiative of UN Tourism and the Inter-American Development Bank (IDB)

 All these new trends imply changes to the status quo of sector regulation.
 In the specific case of the LAC region, the complexity of regional tourism governance makes it challenging to meet the necessary criteria for effective sector regulation: there are regulations becoming outdated, leading to high costs, or lacking support from evidence or stakeholder participation throughout the regulatory cycle.

-In this context, UN Tourism and IDB have jointly decided to create the Observatory to provide a better response to the need for analyzing the existing tourism regulations in the various countries of LAC.
-On the one hand, this aims to establish a general guiding framework for achieving harmonized, coherent, and up-to-date regulations for the sector.
-On the other hand, it aims to optimize the governance models of the tourism regulatory process.
+In this context, UN Tourism and the IDB have decided to jointly establish the Observatory to better address the need to analyze the existing tourism regulations in various LAC countries.
+The aim is twofold: on one hand, to establish a general guiding framework for achieving harmonized, coherent, and updated regulations for the sector; and on the other hand, to optimize governance models for the tourism regulatory process.

-The UN Tourism and IDB Observatory is intended for all stakeholders in the tourism sector of the region, whether they are regulators, regulated entities, or those affected by sector-specific regulations.
-The Observatory aims to facilitate communication among all these stakeholders and provide the necessary information and knowledge in real-time to promote understanding of Tourism Law and drive proactive actions and the exchange of best regulatory practices.
-Additionally, the Observatory will promote the progressive harmonization of tourism legislation while respecting the legal and technical concepts unique to each country, in order to facilitate the establishment of effective and participatory legal frameworks and governance models throughout the regulatory process.
+The UN Tourism and IDB Observatory targets all stakeholders in the tourism sector across the region, whether as regulators, regulated entities, or those affected by sectoral regulations.
+The Observatory aims to facilitate communication among these actors and provide the necessary information and knowledge, in real time, to promote awareness of Tourism Law, encourage proactive measures, and foster the exchange of best regulatory practices.
+Furthermore, the Observatory will support the gradual harmonization of tourism legislation, respecting the legal and technical frameworks specific to each country, to enable the development of effective and participatory legal frameworks and governance models throughout the regulatory process.